INTERNATIONAL LITERACY DAY, 2020

 Hence, the first celebration took place in 1966.
 Since then the day has been commemorated annually around the world under the auspices of UNESCO to advance the literacy agenda at global, regional and national levels.

 The day reminds the international community of the importance of literacy to individuals and societies and the need for intensified efforts towards more literate societies.

-Ghana will on the 8th September, 2018 join the International Community to celebrate International Literacy Day.
-This year’s event will commemorate the 52nd anniversary of the world congress of Ministers’ of Education on the Eradication of illiteracy, which made the Tehran recommendation on the proclamation of the International Literacy Day and advanced the notion of Functional Literacy.
+Ghana will join the rest of the international community to celebrate International Literacy Day on Tuesday 8th September 2020.
+This year’s event will commemorate the 54th anniversary of the world congress of Ministers’ of Education on the Eradication of illiteracy, which made the Tehran recommendation on the proclamation of the International Literacy Day and advanced the notion of Functional Literacy.

 The theme for this year’s global celebration is “Literacy teaching and learning in the COVID-19 crisis and beyond” And the country theme is “The role of Adult Literacy in the COVID-19 Era”

 The launch of the celebration takes place on the Thursday 3rd September, 2020, while sensitization on COVID-19 at Ablekuma South is on Tuesday 8th September, 2020.